lifinance/contracts/docs/DeBridgeFacet.md

   bytes data;
 }

-/// @param permit deadline + signature for approving the spender by signature.
 /// @param nativeFee Native fee for the bridging when useAssetFee is false.
 /// @param useAssetFee Use assets fee for pay protocol fix (work only for specials token)
 /// @param referralCode Referral code.
 /// @param autoParams Structure that enables passing arbitrary messages and call data. struct DeBridgeData {
-  bytes permit;
   uint256 nativeFee;
   bool useAssetFee;
   uint32 referralCode;